 By becoming more present and conscious in their intimate relationship, men can act with love and integrity in setting a tone that promotes open communication, problem resolution, reciprocity, trust, and sexual passion.

-In other words, this class is aimed at showing men how to show up and take responsibility for creating a great relationship.
+In other words, this class shows men how to show up and take responsibility for creating an amazing relationship.

 You have a good relationship with your partner and you are committed to making it all it can be.